Chuwar, Queensland: Heritage listings

+Education

+There are no schools in Chuwar.
+The nearest government primary schools are Mount Crosby State School in neighbouring Karana Downs to the north-east, Tivoli State School in neighbouring Tivoli to the south, and Brassall State School in Brassall to the south-west.
+The nearest government secondary school is Ipswich State High School in Brassall.

 Amenities

 Chuwar has a number of amenities including a service station, a produce store, two churches, a motorcycle track and a veterinary surgery.
 There is a shopping centre with a major supermarket in the neighbouring suburb of Karalee.
 The suburb's two churches are Chuwar Baptist Church, which runs a yearly community day called the Street Party, and Rivers of Life Christian Church, which operates the Tivoli Drive In Theatre & Community Events Centre and market stalls.
 Chuwar includes the residential Karana Gardens Estate.

 Chuwar includes Colleges Crossing, a popular park and river crossing on the Brisbane River with walking trails, lookouts, and clean water for swimming and fishing.

 Transport

 Chuwar is accessible by road with Mount Crosby Road directing traffic directly to Ipswich and Karana Downs, and the Warrego Highway routing traffic to Brisbane and Toowoomba.

 Proposed Kenmore Bypass

 The Kenmore Bypass, also known as the "Western Freeway Extension" and the "Moggill Pocket Sub-Arterial", is a proposed motorway to run from the Western Freeway at Fig Tree Pocket to the Warrego Highway at Chuwar, connecting the suburbs of Karalee, Anstead, Pullenvale and Kenmore, to divert traffic from the Ipswich Motorway and Moggill Road.
+As at October 2009, no decision had been made about the proposal and no funding has been allocated to pursue it further.